בְּרֵאשִׁית

 Then a Ruakh/wind/breath/spirit came forward and stood before HaShem/YHVH, saying, ‘I will entice him.’
 And HaShem/YHVH said to him, ‘By what means?’
 And he said, ‘I will go out and will be a lying spirit in the mouth of all his prophets.’
 And he said, ‘You are to entice him, and you shall succeed; go out and do so.’

-This subject, which may open questions to you, is the subject or question of spirit possession, now known as demons.
+This subject, which may open questions for you, is the subject or question of spirit possession, now known as demons.
 The word demon did not come into existence until the year 825 CE.
 First used in Greek writings.
 In the Tanakh (Hebrew Bible), this word does not exist and has no meaning, and had no meaning until the Greeks invented it.
-Spirits are Non-corporeal wind spirits that do God’s will to help or hinder people by invoking feelings and putting thoughts into your mind.
+Spirits are Non-corporeal wind spirits that do God’s will to help or hinder people by invoking feelings and putting thoughts into their minds.
 Spirit’s power does not limit itself to just this.
 They hold other powers, as we will see.
 An example of spirit possession is in

 1 Samuel 16:13